ultrabug/py3status/doc/README.md

 A backslash `\` can be used to escape a character eg `\[` will show `[` in the output.

-`{<placeholder>}` will be converted, or removed if it is None or missing.  formating can also be applied to the placeholder eg `{number:03.2f}`.
+`{<placeholder>}` will be converted, or removed if it is None or empty.

+Formating can also be applied to the placeholder eg `{number:03.2f}`.

 *example format_string:*